EnviroDIY/USGS_NGWOS/ReadMe.md

 Download the zip and un-zip it.
 Move all of the files from the unzipped directory into your Arduino libraries folder.
 Instructions for finding your libraries folder are [here](https://support.arduino.cc/hc/en-us/articles/4415103213714-Find-sketches-libraries-board-cores-and-other-files-on-your-computer).

+Detailed instructions for each example are in the ReadMe files in the respective subfolders.